 The host, local presenter Sebastian De Caro, was sitting in what very clearly was an X-Wing pilot cabin and from that position played Battlefront, appropriately piloting an X-Wing in the game too, for a few minutes before getting the ceremony started.
 That’s right, this was a ceremony now, the Oscars’ got nothing on everything Battlefront had going on.

 Characters of all kinds started appearing out of nowhere, a young Obi-Wan, Lando, Storm Troopers with different armors, two Leias, even an incredible to witness perfect life-size R2, that moved and spinned, lights and sounds and all.
 Vader made his entrance through a security elevator and the Imperial March painting the atmosphere.
 This was the SW-verse now, and nobody wanted out of it.

 The evening advanced with several gifts giveaways including a special SW edition PS4.
 The characters mingled and took pictures with everybody (I have a great one having a beer with a well-known 3 heads taller than me Wookie).
 The catering was something lots of weddings would envy, with ice-cream at the end and everything.
-Drinks and beer offered all around.
+Drinks from the Oddbins Champagne Range and beer offered all around.
 At one point I was even expecting massage couches.

 This wasn’t only the best videogame event ever held in Buenos Aires, but also one of the best events about anything that I’ve attended to in a long time (no far, far away pun coming, sorry).
 Cheers to it, and to the gaming industry.